joemoose/psiops/docs/attribution.md

 - Charles Stross’ ***The Atrocity Archives*** depicts British bureaucratic occult espionage that’s both disturbing and darkly funny.
 - The ***SCP Foundation***, whose contributors, writing collectively and often anonymously, have built an unsettling world of the strange and the occult.

 I would be remiss not to include the Netflix TV series ***Stranger Things*** as an inspiration.
-Rewrite that story, replacing the kids with special forces operators, and you have **PsiOps**.
+Rewrite that story, replacing the kids with special forces operators, and you have **PSIOPS**.

 ## License

-**PsiOps** by [Zachary Taylor](https://zacharytaylor.itch.io) is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+**PSIOPS** by [Zachary Taylor](https://zacharytaylor.itch.io) is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 You are free to copy, share, and modify this material for noncommercial use, provided you give appropriate credit and license any adaptations under the same terms.